 I continued turkey calling and moving back 10 to 15 yards at a time.
 The bird was more and more hooked on the idea of seeing me the more I retreated from his advances.
 As the bird and I played this game of chase my father lay in wait, camouflaged by natural cover waiting for the bird to be guided by the urban lay of land right by him.

 After a short 15 minute game between the bird and I, the chatter of turkey talk was silenced by the boom of a 12-gauge shotgun.
-He harvested a nice impressive tom with a 10-inch beard and three-quarter-inch spurs.
+He killed a nice impressive tom with a 10-inch beard and three-quarter-inch spurs.
 The aggressive nature and high-paced action of turkey hunting hooked my father.
 After a celebratory hug and quick recall of events he asked, “When are we going to do this again?”

 A.J.
 DeRosa is an American filmmaker and the Founder and Creative Director of Northwoods Collective.
 While he is most widely known for the award-winning Project Upland series, he made his first mark in the hunting industry as the critically-acclaimed author of the cult classic The Urban Deer Complex and, more recently, The Urban Deer Complex 2.0.
 A.J. expanded his work toward the larger mission of recruiting and welcoming millennial hunters by conducting and applying cutting-edge market research across the Northwoods Collective brands.
 Now a passionate bird hunter, you can find A.J. following Grim, a Wirehaired Pointing Griffon, through the uplands with his wife, Sabrina, and oldest son, Marty McFly.